 Mona Lisa because of its speed and reliability.

 is designed for 1,928 passengers and a crew of 900, but was also capable

-of carrying 15,000 troops.
+of carrying 15,000 troops in an emergency.

 This historic ship was eclipsed by air transport at the height of service and

-was shelved in 1968 after only 18 years of operation.
+went idle in 1969, after only 18 years of operation.

 The Hull is 2 and three eight's inch stainless steel.